Kaizenpbc/Team22MVPProject/SRS.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-OpsCentral is a standalone web application that integrates with Supabase for backend services including authentication, database management, and real-time functionality.
+Kovari is a standalone web application that integrates with Supabase for backend services including authentication, database management, and real-time functionality.

 ### 2.2 Product Functions
 The system provides the following main functions: